Jean-Tinland/css-scrollbar-size/README.md

 # css-scrollbar-size

 A small utility that retrieves the browser scrollbar' size and stores it in CSS variable.
+From there, you can use it in your CSS or JS files.

 The script works out of the box: it executes itself so you don't need to call a specific function.
 It is also SSR safe.